-Environmental Component Environmental Sub-Component Potential Environmental Effects Proposed Mitigation Measures and Future Commitments Transportation and Built Environment Transportation Infrastructure Potential safety hazards on roadways from construction activities, heavy equipment and increased construction traffic.
-Operation of construction related vehicles will be done in accordance with all appropriate safety policies and procedures and based on Canadian Standards (Transport Canada, etc.).
-All contractors will be required to complete and follow appropriate construction site training and adhere to appropriate road safety regulations during construction.
-Work shall be done in such a manner as to minimize disruption to the adjacent neighbourhoods.
-Noise and dust emissions shall be controlled.
-Contract specifications shall ensure that all equipment and vehicles are compliant with noise and air emission standards for applicable equipment.
-Transportation and Built Environment Transportation Infrastructure Temporary traffic flow / access disruptions. • Consult with public agency and/or adjacent landowners / tenants regarding temporary access routes.
-Contractor shall develop and implement a Traffic Management Plan in coordination with Region.
-Adequate signage to give advance notice of disruptions and detours shall be provided by the contractor.
+Environmental Component Environmental Sub-Component Potential Environmental Effects Proposed Mitigation Measures and Future Commitme Transportation and Built Environment Transportation Infrastructure Potential safety hazards on roadways from construction activities, heavy equipment and increased construction traffic. • Operation of construction related vehicles will be done in accordance with all appropriate safety pole Standards (Transport Canada, etc.).
+All contractors will be required to complete and follow appropriate construction site training and adhe construction.
+Work shall be done in such a manner as to minimize disruption to the adjacent neighbor controlled.
+Contract specifications shall ensure that all equipment and vehicles are compliant with no equipment.
+Transportation and Built Environment Transportation Infrastructure Temporary traffic flow / access disruptions. • Consult with public agency and/or adjacent landowners / tenants regarding temporary access routes Traffic Management Plan in coordination with Region.
+Adequate signage to give advance notice of c contractor.